simplefoc/Arduino-FOC/README.md

 ### Encoder
 - Encoder channels `A` and `B` are connected to the Arduino's external intrrupt pins `2` and `3`.
 - Optionally if your encoder has `index` signal you can connect it to any available pin, figure shows pin `4`.
-		- The library doesnt support the Index pin for now (version v1.0)
 ### L6234 breakout board
 - Connected to the arduino pins `9`,`10` and `11`.
 - Additionally you can connect the `enable` pin to the any digital pin of the arduino the picture shows pin `8` but this is optional.
 You can connect the driver enable directly to 5v.